Sandra Harding: Education and career

-Harding has held Visiting Professor appointments at the University of Amsterdam (1987), University of Costa Rica (1990), the Swiss Federal Institute of Technology Zurich (ETH) (1987), and the Asian Institute of Technology, Bangkok (1994).
+Harding held Visiting Professor appointments at the University of Amsterdam (1987), University of Costa Rica (1990), the Swiss Federal Institute of Technology Zurich (ETH) (1993), and the Asian Institute of Technology, Bangkok (1994).
 In 2011 she was appointed a Distinguished Affiliate Professor in the Department of Philosophy at Michigan State University, East Lansing.

-She has been a consultant to several United Nations organizations including the U.N.
+She was a consultant to several United Nations organizations including the U.N.
 Commission on Science and Technology for Development, the Pan American Health Organization, UNESCO, and the U.N.
 Development Fund for Women.
 She was invited to co-edit a chapter of UNESCO's World Science Report 1996 on "The Gender Dimension of Science and Technology".
 This 56-page account was the first such attempt to bring gender issues in science and technology to such a global-scale and prestigious context.
 She was invited to contribute a chapter to UNESCO's World Social Science Report 2010 on "Standpoint Methodologies and Epistemologies: a Logic of Scientific Inquiry for People."

-Harding has served on the editorial boards of numerous journals in the fields of philosophy, women's studies, science studies, social research methodology, and African philosophy.
+Harding served on the editorial boards of numerous journals in the fields of philosophy, women's studies, science studies, social research methodology, and African philosophy.
 Phi Beta Kappa selected her as a national lecturer in 2007.
-She has lectured at more than 300 colleges, universities, and conferences in North America as well as in Central America, Europe, Africa and Asia.
+She had lectured at more than 300 colleges, universities, and conferences in North America as well as in Central America, Europe, Africa and Asia.
 Her books, essays and book chapters have been translated into dozens of languages and reprinted in hundreds of anthologies.